New York City Police Department: History

 The Municipal Police were established in 1845, replacing an old night watch system.
 Mayor William Havemeyer shepherded the NYPD together.
-In 1857, the force was replaced by the Metropolitan Police.

-The NYPD appointed its first Black officer in 1911 and the first female officers in 1918.
+The NYPD appointed its first Black officer in 1911 and the first female officer in 1918.

+During Richard Enright's tenure as commissioner, the country's first Shomrim Society, a fraternal organization of Jewish police officers, was founded in the NYPD in 1924.
+At the time, the NYPD had 700 Jewish officers on the force.

 In 1961, highly decorated NYPD officer Mario Biaggi, later a US Congressman, became the first police officer in New York State to be made a member of the National Police Officers Hall of Fame.

-In the mid-1980s, NYPD began to police street-level drug markets much more intensively, leading to a sharp increase in incarceration.
+In the mid-1980s, the NYPD began to police street-level drug markets much more intensively, leading to a sharp increase in incarceration.

 In 1992, Mayor David Dinkins created an independent Civilian Complaint Review Board for the NYPD.
 In response to this, some NYPD officers violently protested and rioted.
 They blocked traffic on the Brooklyn Bridge, demonstrated at City Hall and shouted racial epithets.
 The protests were sponsored by the NYPD union.

-In 1994 the NYPD developed the CompStat computer system for tracking crime geographically, which is now in use by other police departments in the US and Canada.
+In 1994, the NYPD developed the CompStat computer system for tracking crime geographically, which is now in use by other police departments in the United States and Canada.
 Research is mixed on whether CompStat had an impact on crime rates.

-The New York City Transit Police and the New York City Housing Authority Police Department were merged into the NYPD in 1995.
+Throughout the mid to late 1990s, several mergers took place which changed the landscape of policing in New York City.
+The New York City Transit Police and the New York City Housing Authority Police Department merged into the NYPD in 1995, becoming the Transit Bureau and Housing Bureau respectively.
+In 1996, the New York City Department of Transportation's Traffic Operations Bureau was merged into the NYPD, becoming the Transportation Bureau.
+In 1998, the New York City Department of Education's School Safety Division became part of the NYPD's Community Affairs Bureau.

 In 2021, the NYPD ceased enforcement of marijuana crimes other than driving under the influence.

+In 2024, the NYPD changed its motto from "Courtesy, Professionalism, Respect" to "Fighting Crime, Protecting the Public".